hungpham2511/hungpham2511.github.io/_posts/2018-12-05-posix-threads.md

    \-> B2 -/
 ```

-Suppose we have a very difficult computation.
-First, the main thread A
+Suppose that we have a very complex computation that involes several
-receives an input from a text file.
-Then, it computes something and
+steps.
+First, the main thread A receives an input from users.
+It then
-sends the result to two threads (thread B1 and thread B2).
-After both
+processes the input and sends the result to two threads (thread B1 and
-threads finished, another thread (thread C) takes the results from
+thread B2).
+After both threads have finished, another thread (thread
-thread B1 and thread B2 and do some touching up.
+C) takes the results from thread B1 and thread B2 and do some touching
+up.

-Synchronization is required between the computations.
+Clearly synchronization is required between the computations.

 To achive synchronization, a possible strategy is as follows:

-- A do her computation, and finish it;
+- A does her computation, and finishes it;
 - A waits for B1 and B2 to come over and take the result;
 - B1 tells A: "hey, I got it, you are done with this batch";
 - B2 tells A: "hey, I got it, you are done with this batch";